DonovanZhu/Unitree_RoBoCom/README.md

    # If you are using Raspberry pi:
    export PYTHONPATH=$PYTHONPATH:/usr/lib/python3/dist-packages/pyrealsense2

-   # If you are using Jetson N:
+   # If you are using Jetson NX:
    export PYTHONPATH=$PYTHONPATH:/usr/local/lib:/usr/local/lib/python3.6/pyrealsense2

    # Source